Pansamic/Micro-XRCE-DDS-Client-MCU/README.md

 ```

 It need to automatically git clone from github.
 If you failed to compile because of failing to git clone, please check your web connection.

-## Function of This Demo

-1. send customized `HelloWorld` message periodically.
-2. use USB CDC(default) or USART1 as transport interface.

 ## Use other MCUs